Coleford, Monmouth, Usk and Pontypool Railway: Authorisation and construction

-The Coleford, Monmouth, Usk and Pontypool Railway Act secured royal assent on 20 August 1853.
+The Coleford, Monmouth, Usk and Pontypool Railway Act 1853 (16 & 17 Vict. c. ccxvii) secured royal assent on 20 August 1853.
 The railway was to be 22 miles in length, and there was to be a branch at Dixton to give access to Monmouth Gas Works (though this was never built).
 The estimated cost of construction was £160,000.

 At the first company meeting later in 1853, the chairman stated that construction would be complete by 1 December 1854.
 Double track would be provided as necessary, no doubt because of the heavy traffic flows foreseen at this stage, in its role as a hoped-for through trunk route.

 Construction of the line at the western end from Usk to Little Mill was comparatively simple in engineering terms; the December 1854 forecast was long forgotten, but the line from Usk to Little Mill opened for traffic on 2 June 1856.
 The Newport, Abergavenny and Hereford Railway worked the line.

 The eastern section posed more problems, with tunnels at Usk and Monmouth, and a large river bridge at Monmouth.
 Nevertheless, on 12 October 1857 the line was complete as far as the Troy station at Monmouth.
 From that date the company worked its own trains, using two locomotives hired in from the Newport, Abergavenny and Hereford Railway.
 The line was single track, with intermediate stations at Usk, Llandenny and Dingestow.
 The tunnels had been built for double track.
 There was a "small junction station" at Little Mill, and at Raglan trains stopped at a place called Raglan Footpath "from an early date"; they also called at Raglan Road level crossing.

 The CMU&PR now took stock of the situation; continuing to Coleford would involve converting the Monmouth Railway by relaying the track (which was a plateway), and enlarging its tunnel.
 After much consideration the company decided to cross the River Wye—in itself an expensive operation—and form an interchange point at Wyesham Wharf.
 The Monmouth Railway would continue in operation as a plateway, and minerals brought to Wyesham would be transshipped there to wagons on the CMU&PR.
 This arrangement was completed on 1 July 1861.

 The portion of the Monmouth Railway from Coleford to Monmouth (May Hill) was acquired by the CMU&PR in anticipation of the conversion.
 When it was decided to leave the line unconverted, it continued to operate under its own management, although owned by the CMU&PR.
 It exchanged mineral traffic from the pits east of Coleford with the CMU&PR at Wyesham.